sliljegren/sliljegren.github.io/design.markdown

 <p>&nbsp;</p>

-Web design and graphical design is something I really like tinkering with, and I have made and maintained websites and created cartoons and posters for conferences, outreach events and writeups.
+Web design and graphical design are something I like tinkering with, and I have made and maintained websites and created cartoons and posters for conferences, outreach events, and writeups.
 Some examples are shown below.

 <hr style="height:1px;border:none;color:#333;background-color:#333;" />